Health

 What is a Diploma of Nutrition?

-This diploma focuses on health science and provides a strong foundation of the role of nutrition in health.
-You’ll learn to apply the Australian Dietary Guidelines and Nutrient Reference Values to dietary assessments and planning.
-This diploma promotes improvements in general health and wellbeing at each life stage and for Indigenous communities at the population level.
-Upon completion, you’ll have the option to begin working or continue studying the Bachelor of Nutrition.
+This online diploma promotes improvements in general health and wellbeing at each life stage and for Indigenous communities at the population level.
+You'll learn practical skills such as how to apply the Australian Dietary Guidelines and Nutrient Reference Values to dietary assessments and planning.
+Upon completion, you’ll have the option to begin a fulfilling career or continue studying with the Bachelor of Nutrition.

 More